JeffersonLab/hps-align/docs/hps_align.plot.rst

 Plotters
 --------
-The `hps_align.plot` submodule is broken up into veraious "plotters" so that users can choose which plots to generate from the input files.
+The `hps_align.plot` submodule is broken up into various "plotters" so that users can choose which plots to generate from the input files.

 .. automodule:: hps_align.plot.vertex